 OK, OK, I know, I said I was finished teaching workshops in Provence.
 But last spring was the first time in over 20 years I hadn't gone to Provence and I really missed it.
-So I am teaching one workshop in September of 2018.
-And then one more in the spring of 2019.
+So I am teaching another workshop in the spring of 2019.
 No place calls me to paint like Provence does.
 And of course I'm not alone.
 Corot, Bonnard, van Gogh, Gaugain, Matisse, Cézanne and Picasso, all came to live and work here.
 I know you too will love the quality of light, the folds of the earth, the old stone farm buildings and medieval hilltop villages, the poplars and cypresses.

 We're returning to Le Barroux.
 It's a place so rich visually, so full of possibilities, each day you will find something that sings to you.
 Where the visually poetic is everywhere.
 I travelled to Corsica two years ago to research the possibility of doing workshops there.
 Called The Island of Beauty, in eight days of driving all over the island I didn't find anywhere I liked as much as Le Barroux.

 It is between Mt.
 Ventoux to the east, the highest mountain in Provence, and Les Dentelles to the west, a group of mountains with such intricate peaks they are named after lace (dentelle).
 The richly articulated landscape seems like a cross between Provence and the Chianti region of Tuscany, with its vineyards, olive groves, cherry and apricot orchards, cypress and the warm patina of ancient farmhouses and hilltop villages.

 We will be staying in Le Barroux, a small medieval village perched on a rocky outcrop and dominated by a 12th century chateau.
 There are no tourists to speak of and no commerce except for our hotel/restaurant.